yeastplume/aloevera/samples/readme.md

 `Make` must be installed and in your system path.

 For the time being, sample assembly code is only provided for ca65, the assembler tool of the [cc65 project](https://github.com/cc65/).
 If you're interested in running the assembly samples, you'll therefore need to have the tools `ca65` and `ld65` on your system path.
-Both these tools are provided as part of the `cc65` suite.
+Both of these tools are provided as part of the `cc65` suite.

 You'll also need the [x16 Emulator](https://github.com/commanderx16/x16-emulator/releases) and [ROM](https://github.com/commanderx16/x16-rom) available on your path.
 At the time of this writing, the target release for both is R36.